E-Group

 E-Groups are unique architectural complexes found among a number of ancient Maya settlements.
 They are central components to the settlement organization of Maya sites and, like many other civic and ceremonial buildings, could have served for astronomical observations.
+These sites have been discovered in the Maya Lowlands and other regions of Mesoamerica and have been dated to Middle Preclassical to Terminal Classic Period.
 It has been a common opinion that the alignments incorporated in these structural complexes correspond to the sun's solstices and equinoxes.
 Recent research has shown, however, that the orientations of these assemblages are highly variable, but pertain to alignment groups that are widespread in the Maya area and materialized mostly in other types of buildings, recording different agriculturally significant dates.

 Origin of the name

 E-Groups are named after "Group E" at the Classic period site of Uaxactun, which was the first one documented by Mesoamerican archaeologists.
 At Uaxactun, the Group E complex consists of a long terraced platform with three supra-structures arranged along a linear axis oriented north-south.
 The two smaller outlying structures flank the larger central temple.
 A stairway leads down to a plaza formed by Uaxacatun's Pyramid E-VII.
 Three stele immediately front the E-Group, and a larger stele is located midway between Group E and Pyramid E-VII.
 Each of the four stairways incorporated into the complex (the main central one and three leading up to each supra-structure) bears two side masks (for a total of 16).
+There is a small platform located on the western part of the plaza, often a tiered structure, located opposite of the central of the three supra-structures.

 From a point of observation on Pyramid E-VII, the three structures have the following orientation: